alex-sandercock/Binx/docs/src/commands/threshold.md

 The `threshold` command calculates significance thresholds for GWAS using various multiple testing correction methods.
 It accounts for the number of tests performed and optionally the correlation structure among markers.

+> **Recommendation:** Use `m.eff` for the most accurate threshold as it accounts for linkage disequilibrium (LD) between markers.
+For large datasets where speed is a concern, `bonferroni` or `fdr` are faster alternatives that don't require genotype data.

 ## Required Arguments

 | Argument | Description |